awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-users.md

    This creates an access key for the new user\.
 You can view or download the access keys when you get to the **Final** page\.

 1. To allow the user access to the AWS Management Console, select the check box next to **AWS Management Console access**\.

+   The AWS Management Console provides a web interface where you can manage your compute, storage, and other cloud resources\.
+Within the AWS Management Console, individual services have their own console\.
+For example, you can manage your compute resources using the Amazon EC2 console and storage through the Amazon S3 console\.

    If you choose **Custom password**, enter an initial password for the user\.
 You can optionally select **Require password reset** to force the user to create a new password the next time the user signs in\.

 1. Choose **Next: Permissions**\.